altaga/Mercurium-Instant-Messenger/README.md

 https://www.mercurium.site/
 </a>

-- On the address bar, put the contact address to which we will send messages and press StartChat.
+- On the address bar, input the contact address to which we will send messages and press StartChat.

 <img src="./Images/p1.png">

-- Sign in with your account (sign in providing by Moralis).
+- Sign in with your account (sign in provided by Moralis).

 <img src="./Images/p2.png">